 The rhythm of the Hail Mary draws us to meditate on realities that transform us as we ponder them.
 In the presence of Mary, who treasured God’s words in her heart (Luke 2:19, 51), we reflect on the event of Jesus’ life; The Joyful mysteries to His suffering and dying, and the glorious mysteries to His triumph over death.

 Like the Psalm.
-Which call us to remember and proclaim God’s works, the rosary is a repeated recalling and declaring of what God has done to save us.
+Which calls us to remember and proclaim God’s works, the rosary is a repeated recalling and declaring what God has done to save us.
 Essentially, it helps us to meditate on the life of Jesus.